 An alarming and significant presenting symptom.
 It’s not as rare as one might think.
 Testosterone is integral for bone strength.

-When exploring the possibility of Testosterone Deficiency, we recommend the ‘TRT COMPLETE’ or ‘TRT COMPLETE PLUS’ blood test, which can be ordered from the Order Your Blood Test page of our website, or you can request that your GP organises all of the tests listed below.
+When exploring the possibility of Testosterone Deficiency, we recommend the ‘TRT COMPLETE’ or ‘TRT COMPLETE PLUS’ blood test, which can be ordered from the Order Your Blood Test page of our website.
 These tests need to be drawn between 07:00-11:00, in a fasted state and not during an episode of acute illness.
 You would need a SECOND confirmatory Total Testosterone test, ideally four weeks later, to confirm the diagnosis:

 This thorough compliment of blood tests is necessary for an accurate diagnosis, and identifies some potentially reversible causes and contraindications to therapy.
 We support our clinical assessment with the use of validated pre-screening questionnaires such as the Aging Male Symptoms Scale, to provide a quantitative baseline assessment of baseline symptoms.

 Testosterone Replacement Therapy should only be prescribed if clinically indicated and is in your best interests.
 It should be considered a lifelong therapy and a considered decision between you and your clinician, after weighing up the pros and cons of therapy.

 The BSSM have produced national guidance, based on the latest available evidence, to support all doctors in providing safe and effective care to patients with confirmed Testosterone Deficiency.
 These are excerpts from the current guidelines: